dankelley/whalestrike/joss/paper.md

 model that yields results quickly, as opposed to a much more computationally-expensive finite element model that might account more accurately for the deformation of whale flesh [e.g. that of
 @raymond_development_2007].
-The model ignored ship deformation upon impact, and considered whale deformation to occur only in a specified impact area dictated by the shape of the ship's prow.
-A layered model was used for the whale, with skin covering blubber, with that blubber covering what we called a sub-layer (representing a combination of muscle and organs), and with bone at the core.
-Thicknesses and material properties for each layer were taken from the literature, with the hope being that adjusting these parameters will provide a way to simulate strikes on different species, or at different body locations.
-Skin deformation is modeled with both extension and compression forces, while only compression was considered for interior layers.
-Lacking reliable information on failure limits for these biomaterials, critical values for stresses were inferred by reference to published results of the damage experienced in documented ship strikes.
-More on these and other scientific aspects of the model are discussed by @kelley_assessing_2020.
+The new model ignores ship deformation upon impact, and considers whale deformation to occur only in a specified impact area dictated by the geometry of the ship's prow.
+It uses a layered scheme to represent the whale, with skin covering blubber, with that blubber covering a sub-layer representing a combination of muscle and organs, and with bone at the core.
+Thicknesses and material properties (including a nonlinear stress-strain relationship) for each layer are taken from the literature, with the hope being that adjusting these parameters will provide a way to simulate strikes on different species, or at different body locations.
+Skin deformation is modeled with both extension and compression forces, while only compression is considered for interior layers.
+Lacking reliable information on failure limits for these biomaterials, critical values for stresses are posited in the context of published results of the damage experienced in documented ship strikes.
+For more on these and other scientific aspects of the model's context, readers are directed to @kelley_assessing_2020.

 The model mechanics are simple, with acceleration and forces being linked via Newton's second law.
 Numerical integration of acceleration is done with the `lsoda()` function of the `deSolve` package.
 A first integration yields velocities, which are used in computing water drag.
-A second integration yields the relative position ship and whale, from which extension and compression forces can be computed using a nonlinear stress-strain relationship along with the contact area.
+A second integration yields the relative positions of ship and whale, from which extension and compression forces can be computed.
 Aspects of each dynamical element are distilled into the nearly 30 parameters of the model.
 Although a great deal of effort has been put into formulating these parameters appropriately (mainly for application to right whales), `whalestrike` offers a simple way for users to adjust each of them, if needed for new applications.